 Osprey Duro (men’s) or Dyna (women’s) 6 with 1.5L Reservoir

-While the Duro/Dyna’s older 15-liter brother/sister made it onto my highly selective “Things I Loved in 2020,” the 6-liter version is definitely more practical for extreme winter running.
+While the Duro/Dyna’s older 15-liter brother/sister is one of my favorite pieces of running gear, the 6-liter version is definitely more practical for extreme winter running.
 This is the spot to stash the extra layer or stow something that made you too hot, or even quickly toss your ice cleats when conditions change from slick to stick.
 The slim profile means you can throw a windbreaker or other loose jacket over this pack, allowing you to put it on, take it off, or mostly unzip it at will.
-The big bonus with this product is it comes with an awesome 1.5-liter hydration bladder, when paired with an insulated hose and valve cover (for truly extreme runs), is a great way to remember to hydrate even when temps are low.
+The big bonus with this product is it comes with an awesome 1.5-liter hydration bladder, when paired with an insulated hose and valve cover (for truly extreme runs), is a great way to remember to hydrate even when temps are low but sweat rates remain high.